meatball133/crystal/concepts/tuple/introduction.md

 # Tuples

 A [tuple][tuple] is a finite ordered list of elements which is immutable.
-Tuples requires all positions to have a fixed type this in turns means that the compiler knows what type each position is.
+Tuples requires all positions to have a fixed type.
+This in turns means that the compiler knows what type is at each position.
-The types used in a tuple can be different, but the types must be known at compile time.
+The types used in a tuple can be different at each position, but the types must be known at compile time.

 ## Creating a Tuple

-Depending on if the tuples values types can be interprited under compilation, the tuple can be created in different ways.
+Depending on if the tuples values types can be interpreted under compilation, the tuple can be created in different ways.
+If the values are known at compile time, the tuple can be created using the tuple literal syntax, otherwise they need to be explicitly declared.
-It is also important that the types of the values match the types specified in the tuple and that the number of values match the number of types specified.
+It is also important that the types of the values match the types specified in the tuple and that the number of values matches the number of types specified.
-If the values are known at compile time, the tuple can be created using the tuple literal syntax.
+Here is an example of defning through tuple literal syntax:

 ```crystal
 tuple = {1, "foo", 'c'} # Tuple(Int32, String, Char)
 ```

-There is also possibility to create a tuple using the `Tuple` class.
+There is also the possibility to create a tuple using the `Tuple` class.

 ```crystal
 tuple = Tuple(Int32, String, Char).new(1, "foo", 'c')